schagsim/image_finder_user_study/README.md

 # Image Finder User Study
 Simple web application for user study, letting users find a presented image in a gallery

+## Technical details
+### Technology
+Image Finder is written in C# in .NET CORE 3.1.
+This allows us to use RazorPages where we can directly call C# code from the .cshtml files.
+Advantage of this technology is the simplicity of creating html pages.
+The disadvantage is that it also bounds you to only use the .NET CORE tools in these html pages.
+This can sometimes make your life harder compared to React/Typescript and Node.js implementation.

+.NET CORE is built to be a framework independent package which can run anywhere where there's a .NET CORE runtime.

+### Server details
+Image Finder runs with Kestrel proxy in front of the web.
+This doesn't mean it can't run at IIS.
+If we deploy it to IIS, IIS is going to act as a forwarder.

+### Implementation
+TODO

 ## Running the application
 ### Required files
 First, you need to have